garrandall/popular-music-data/tracks/baby-glee-cast.md

 Say there's another and look right in my eyes
 My first love broke my heart for the first time

-And I was like baby, baby, baby, ohh
+And I was like baby, baby, baby, oh
 Like, baby, baby, baby, no
-Like, baby, baby, baby, ohh
+Like, baby, baby, baby, oh
 I thought you'd always be mine, mine
-Baby, baby, baby, ohh
+Baby, baby, baby, oh
 Like, baby, baby, baby, no
-Like, baby, baby, baby, ohh
+Like, baby, baby, baby, oh
 I thought you'd always be mine, mine

 Oh, for you, I would have done whatever